Your Guide to the Best MIG Welders for Any Budget

-These are inexpensive, but handy, starter-kit machines.
-Usually weighing under 40 pounds, they are portable and ready at a moment's notice to handle repairs and small projects.
+These are inexpensive, handy, beginner machines.
+Usually weighing under 40 pounds, they are portable and always ready to handle minor repairs and welding projects.

-And when you’ve repaired something using your welder, you know it will stay fixed.
-That’s because you can add reinforcement where it's needed to make the item stronger than new.
+And when you’ve repaired something using your MIG welder, you know it will stay fixed.
+That’s because you can add reinforcement where it’s needed to make the item stronger than new.

 Once you’ve caught up with all your maintenance work, it’s time to move on to making useful improvements and modifications to items around your home.
 You may even try your hand at creating decorative artwork from scrap or unusual metal pieces, or learn to build functional and attractive furniture.

-For the home-use or hobbyist welder, completion of only one or two simple projects will easily offset the low cost of a basic welder in this price range.
+For the home-use or hobby welder, completion of only one or two simple projects will easily offset the low cost of a basic MIG welder in this price range.

 Convenient 120-Volt Power

 Most welders in this group will operate from standard 120-volt (often referred to as 110v or 115-volt) household outlets with a 20-amp circuit breaker.
 For full output, a 30 amp circuit is necessary.

-While the ability to run from 120-volt power is key to making basic MIG welders portable and convenient to use, there are some limitations you'll want to keep in mind.
+While the ability to run from 120-volt power is key to making a basic MIG welder portable and convenient to use, there are some limitations you’ll want to keep in mind.

 Because basic welders have a low 10-20% duty cycle, maintaining a reliable electrical circuit is essential.
 At higher heat settings, you have only one or two minutes to weld within a 10-minute period before heat causes the internal thermal overload to trip.